-Clarke University offers a variety of merit scholarships for outstanding academic achievement as well as talent in a variety of fields.
-The following is a list of current merit awards for full-time first-year undergraduates in the daytime academic program.
+Clarke University offers a variety of merit scholarships for transfer students.
+The following is a list of current merit awards for full-time transfer undergraduates in the daytime academic program.
 Merit awards are renewable.

 PHI THETA KAPPA

-Transfer students with membership in Phi Theta Kappa Honors Society (PTK) will be awarded a renewable Phi Theta Kappa Scholarship of $16,250.
-This award REPLACES the student’s Transfer Academic Scholarship.
+Transfer students with membership in Phi Theta Kappa Honors Society (PTK) will be awarded a renewable Phi Theta Kappa Scholarship of $18,500.
+This award REPLACES the student’s Clarke Academic Scholarship.
 This award is given once proof of membership is confirmed.
 The renewal requirement is a 2.0 GPA.

-Athletic Talent Awards may be awarded to undergraduate students who demonstrate outstanding athletic ability.
-Criteria include academic record, recommendations, achievements, and other evidence of ability to contribute to and benefit from the educational experience at Clarke.
-Talent scholarships are available in the following men’s and women’s sports: basketball, bowling, soccer, golf, lacrosse, track & field, cross country, volleyball, football, dance, and in baseball and softball.
+Pride Scholarships may be awarded to undergraduate students who demonstrate outstanding athletic ability.
+Criteria include academic records, recommendations, achievements, and other evidence of the ability to contribute to and benefit from the educational experience at Clarke.
+Pride Scholarships are available in the following men’s and women’s sports: basketball, bowling, soccer, golf, lacrosse, track & field, cross country, volleyball, football, dance, esports, baseball, and softball.
 Please contact the head coach about these awards.

 ATHLETIC MANAGER AWARD